Where to Stay in Lima: 10 Best Areas

 In terms of attractions to draw in tourists, it relies mainly on its lavish accommodation, which largely features expensive, 5-star hotels, with stunning grounds, architecture and furnishings, to make even the pickiest visitors feel like they are treating themselves to a little luxury while they are away.

-That said, there are still a number of museums, galleries and even the Wak’a Wallamarka, a pre-Incan burial temple dating back to the 4th century, to give you plenty to explore during the day.
+That said, there are still a number of museums, galleries, such as the Larco Museum, the National Museum of Archaeology, Anthropology and History of Peru, the Huaca Huallamarca archaeological site, and even the Wak’a Wallamarka, a pre-Incan burial temple dating back to the 4th century, to give you plenty to explore during the day.

 If these sorts of attractions appeal to you, you prefer to live and dine in luxury and you have money to burn, then San Isidro is an ideal spot to enjoy a refined and exclusive getaway in the heart of Lima.